orgito1015/LAN-Messenger-P2P-/README.md

 ```

 ## Default room
 - At startup every client automatically creates and announces a public room `42 Global` on port `4242` (no code).
 You can still create other rooms or launch with `--port/--room/--code` to use different settings.
+You can also be connected at multiple rooms at the same time.
 ## Run by VSCode
 - Open one client inside **VSCode** and just run it.